 Professor Paul M Kaye, Professor of Immunology: immunology and immunopathology of leishmaniasis, and development of leishmaniasis vaccines.

-Dr Marika Kullberg, Lecturer in Immunology: immunology and immunopathology of colitis and functional specialization of CD4+ T cells.
+Dr Marika Kullberg, Senior Lecturer in Immunology: immunology and immunopathology of colitis and functional specialization of CD4+ T cells.

 Professor Charles Lacey, Professor of Medicine: development of novel vaccines and microbicides for HIV and other STIs, notably Chlamydia and genital warts.